WebCapture SDK - FaceAutocapture and Liveness

 1// Requests video stream from the default camera device

-2// HTML Code: <video id="my-video-player" autoplay></video>
+2// HTML Code: <video id="user-video" autoplay playsinline></video>

-3const videoStream = await BioserverVideo.getMediaStream({videoId: 'my-video-player'});
+3const videoStream = await BioserverVideo.getMediaStream({videoId: 'user-video'});

 4// Assign stream to srcObject (mandatory)